AlexandreKrantz/webdev-notes/comp251/Data Structures/Hash Tables.md

 - **load factor**: a=n/m <-- assumes elements are distributed uniformly among m slots.
 - average case analysis: expected time of a search is O(a + 1)
 	- a is the traversal time of the average length of the lists, which turns out to be equal to the load factor.
-- successful search: the probability that a list is searched is proportional to the number of element it contians.
+- successful search: the probability that a list is searched is proportional to the number of element it contains.

 #### Open addressing
 - Maximum 1 key/value stored per slot (no chaining)